Greg McLean (filmmaker)

-Greg McLean is an Australian film director, producer and writer, principally of horror films.
+Greg McLean is an Australian filmmaker, principally of horror films.
 He rose to fame in 2005 with his debut feature film, Wolf Creek, creating the character Mick Taylor (played by John Jarratt).
 The sequel to his first feature, Wolf Creek 2 was released February 2013.
 Mclean also wrote, directed and produced Rogue (2007) and was executive producer of Red Hill (2010) and Crawlspace (2012).
 He is also the co-author of two novels about Mick Taylor; Wolf Creek: Origin (with Aaron Sterns) and Wolf Creek: Desolation Game (with Brett McBean) and the four-part comic book series Dark Axis: Secret Battles of WW2 and the graphic novel Sebastian Hawks – Creature Hunter.
 In 2016, his film, The Darkness, was released, and a Wolf Creek TV series was released on Australian streaming service Stan.

 Early life and education

+McLean was raised on a farm in Emu Creek on the outskirts of Bendigo, Victoria, Australia.
+He attended Eppalock Primary School and later, Catherine McAuley College, a Catholic secondary school.

-After initially studying painting, Greg McLean attended the National Institute of Dramatic Art (NIDA), completing a graduate diploma in directing.
+In university, he initially studied painting before enrolling at the National Institute of Dramatic Art (NIDA), completing a graduate diploma in directing.

 Career

 In his early career he worked with theatre director Neil Armfield, and with Baz Luhrmann and Catherine Martin at Opera Australia.

 McLean's first short film, Plead, won a Gold award from the Australian Cinematographers Society (ACS).
 His short film ICQ screened at the New York International Independent Film and Video Festival, winning "Best Director of a Short Film".
 Under his production company GMF (Greg McLean Film), McLean produced television commercials and similar work.

 McLean's first full-length film was the 2005 Australian independent horror film Wolf Creek.
 Reviews were mixed, but it achieved a cult following.
 In the United States, it received an NC-17 rating until being edited to obtain an R rating.

 Mclean's next film Rogue, in 2007, was about a deadly salt-water crocodile attacking an international group of tourists in Australia's Northern Territory.
 He was one of the candidates to direct Paranormal Activity 2.
 McLean produced the Justin Dix thriller Crawlspace.

 In February 2013, McLean returned as co-writer (with Aaron Sterns), producer and director for Wolf Creek 2, the sequel to Wolf Creek.
 John Jarratt reprised his role as serial killer Mick Taylor and co-starred with Ryan Corr.

 After this success, McLean established the production company Emu Creek Pictures.
 He then wrote, directed, and produced the thrillers The Darkness, The Belko Experiment, and Jungle.
 He then executive produced and directed episodes of the Wolf Creek TV series as well as The Gloaming, Bloom, Jack Irish, La Brea, The Twelve and Scrublands.
 In 2024, he was series director for the Netflix series Territory.

 Recently, Greg joined fellow Australian director Patrick Hughes, along with screenwriter James Beaufort, in establishing the production company Huge Film.
-The action/sci-fi feature War Machine (executive produced by McLean) is the first project from this new entity.
+The action/sci-fi feature War Machine (produced by McLean) is the first project from this new entity.